 Storing and manipulating data using variables

-Performing actions like creating records or sending emails
+Performing actions such as creating records or sending emails

-Flow Builder is the heart of Flows, accessed via Setup > Process Tools > Flows.
-It provides a graphical canvas to design flows by adding elements (steps like assignments or decisions), connectors (defining the sequence), and resources (like variables or constants).
-Flows are part of Salesforce’s automation suite, replacing Process Builder and Workflow Rules, which will be deprecated.
+Flow Builder is the core component of Flows, accessible through Setup > Process Tools > Flows.
+It offers a graphical canvas for designing flows by adding elements (such as assignments or decisions), connectors (to define the sequence), and resources (including variables or constants).
+Flows are part of Salesforce’s automation suite and will replace Process Builder and Workflow Rules, which are being deprecated.

 Flows help businesses optimize their Salesforce setup with these advantages:

-No-Code Automation: Admins and non-coders can build complex processes using Flow Builder’s drag-and-drop interface, reducing reliance on Apex code.
+No-Code Automation: Administrators and non-coders can build complex processes using Flow Builder’s drag-and-drop interface, reducing reliance on Apex code.

 Advanced Logic: Supports decisions, loops, and conditions for sophisticated workflows without programming.

-Replaces Legacy Tools: Combines features from Process Builder and Workflow Rules into one tool.
+Replaces Legacy Tools: Combines features from Process Builder and Workflow Rules into a single tool.

-Reusable: Subflows promote modularity, letting you reuse processes across flows.
+Reusable: Subflows promote modularity, allowing you to reuse processes across flows.

 Better User Experience: Screen Flows provide clear, guided interfaces for data entry.

-Scalable: Works for small startups or large companies, supporting complex integrations.
+Scalable: Suitable for small startups and large companies, supporting complex integrations.

 Cost-Effective: Reduces the need for custom code, saving development costs.